 Farming is only a small portion of the land of white farmers (ownership), but that is not more than 22% of the land that is suitable for agricultural purposes.
 How can it be 87% (since 1910)?
 All parliament members do have more than one property and farmland, included Ramaphosa do have various farms and 31+ private properties.
 Also their family members.
 What about the other members of parliament and their families.

 How much land belong to goverment of South Africa today?
 Land that do not belong to whites in South Africa …

-SOE – Eskom, powerstations, Denel, army, harbours and airports, municipalities, 30-40 million immigrants live on “municipal lands”, hospitals, most schools, rivers, dams and infrastructure like rail and roads, special protected areas and wetlands
+All state entities – SOE – Eskom, powerstations, Denel, army, harbours, state bush, game reserves, mountains, airports, municipalities, 60 million immigrants live on “municipal lands”, hospitals, most schools, rivers, dams and infrastructure like rail and roads, special protected areas and wetlands.

 Government bought 5000 productive farms with tax money and 90% ++ of farms allocated to blacks failed.

 Game parks – Sanparks do not belong to private ownerships.

 Currently South Africa do have 8840 traditional leaders, that stay either on Trustlands or registered CPA’s.
 Some Trustlands and CPA’s are huge.

 Landclaims – CPA’s